zedlopez/ifm/Writing with Inform.md

 	Inside from the Meadow is the woodcutter's hut.

-The "from" is important, as it clarifies that we intend to link two different locations, not to create an item – the hut – in a single location – the meadow.
+The `from` is important, as it clarifies that we intend to link two different locations, not to create an item – the hut – in a single location – the meadow.

 A problem which sometimes arises when laying out maps is that Inform allows short forms of room names to be used as abbreviations.
 This is usually a good idea, but has unfortunate results if we write:

 	The Airport Road is west of the Fish Packing Plant.
 The Airport is west of the Airport Road.

-...because "Airport" is taken as a reference to "Airport Road", so Inform makes only two locations, one of which supernaturally leads to itself.
+...because `Airport` is taken as a reference to `Airport Road`, so Inform makes only two locations, one of which supernaturally leads to itself.
 We can avoid this by writing:

 	The Airport Road is west of the Fish Packing Plant.
 A room called the Airport is west of the Airport Road.

-Using "called" is often a good way to specify something whose name might give rise to confusion otherwise.
+Using `called` is often a good way to specify something whose name might give rise to confusion otherwise.
 It always makes something new, and it is also neatly concise, because we can establish something's kind and name in the same sentence.
-As another example, suppose we want to create a room called "South of the Hut", to south of the Hut.
+As another example, suppose we want to create a room called `South of the Hut`, to south of the Hut.
 We can't do so like this:

 	South of the Hut is a room.
 South of the Hut is south of the Hut.

-...because Inform will read that first sentence as placing a (nameless) room to the south of a room called "Hut".
-Once again "called" can save the day:
+...because Inform will read that first sentence as placing a (nameless) room to the south of a room called `Hut`.
+Once again `called` can save the day:

 	South of the Hut is a room called South of the Hut.

-It is best to use "called" in the simplest way possible, and in particular, best not to use "called" twice in the same sentence.
+It is best to use `called` in the simplest way possible, and in particular, best not to use `called` twice in the same sentence.
 Consider:

 	The kitchen cabinet contains a container called a mixing bowl and a portable supporter called a platter.